5 Unique Ways to Tie Your Tie

 If you do love attention, like some Greek millionaire, the next one is for you.

-It’s basically a simple knot, not tucked in at the end.
+It’s basically a the tie knot we all know, not tucked in at the end.
 That’s it.

 Combined well, with a nice waistcoat or suit, this is eye-catching and chic.